 All Mainers are encouraged to consider ways in which they can prevent the spread of rabies.
 These include:

 - Vaccinate your pet cats and dogs against rabies; it is the law.

 - Avoid contact with wild animals or other animals that you do not know.

-For more information about rabies, visit the Maine CDC website at www.mainepublichealth.gov/rabies.
+For more information, visit our website at www.mainepublichealth.gov/rabies.